 Get information about a specific line in a FreeFormat object.
+If commentChar is specified, anything on the line, starting with commentChar is considered a comment, and subsequently ignored.

-3.8.7 NUOPC_FreeFormatLog - Write a FreeFormat object to the default Log subroutine NUOPC_FreeFormatLog(freeFormat, rc)
+3.8.7 NUOPC\FreeFormatLog - Write a FreeFormat object to the default Log subroutine NUOPC\FreeFormatLog(freeFormat, rc)

-'''

-type(NUOPC_FreeFormat), intent(in) :: freeFormat

-integer, optional, intent(out) :: rc
+type(NUOPC_FreeFormat), intent(in) :: freeFormat integer, optional, intent(out) :: rc subroutine NUOPC\FreeFormatPrint(freeFormat, rc)

-'''